-FACILITY DESCRIPTION BENCHMARK BENCHMARK POPULATION 2036 REQUIRED 2036 AVAILABLE FUTURE GAP Performing Arts/ Exhibition/Convention Centre A multi-purpose performing arts centre which can also showcase major exhibitions and host conference level facilities.
-One facility for larger LGAs and one facility across two-three smaller LGAs 1:200,000 227,622 1 0 I. City Wide Library A regional library which services the regional city.
+FACILITY DESCRIPTION BENCHMARK BENCHMARK POPULATION 2036 REQUIRED 2036 AVAILABLE FUTURE GAP Performing Arts/ Exhibition/ Convention Centre A multi-purpose performing arts centre which can also showcase major exhibitions and host conference level facilities.
+One facility for larger LGAs and one facility across two-three smaller LGAs 1:200,000 227,622 I 0 I City Wide Library A regional library which services the regional city.
 Offers a broad range of services and includes an integrated community meeting facility.
 One facility per LGA.
 Size dependent on the size of the LGA.
 1:150,000 227,622 I - 2 0 I Regional Art Gallery & Museum A regional level gallery and museum that extends beyong the bounds of the LGA.
 One facility for larger LGAs and one facility across two-three smaller LGAs 1:200,000 227,622 I 0 I Regional Sports Facility A regional level sports facility which includes tier 2/3 sporting infrastructure including specialist sports and minor stadium facilities.
-One facility for larger LGAs and one facility across two-three smaller LGAs 1:200,000 227,622 I I. 0
+One facility for larger LGAs and one facility across two-three smaller LGAs 1:200,000 227,622 I I 0

 - Population growth will see the potential for increase of gallery space and the provision of a regional performing arts centre at Campbelltown Arts Centre - There are many smaller arts facilities, but very little which reflect the current and future population as a regional city - Campbelltown currently does not have a central city wide library.
 It is recommended to expand the HJ Daley library to a multi-purpose regional library and community centre.
 The existing site has potential to expand.
-Based on the NSW People Places benchmarks, the city wide library should accommodate 5,084 sqm of floorspace - The Leumeah sports precinct is already a regional sports precinct.
-It is recommended that to improve its regional offer, a Campbelltown City Aquatic Strategy consider integrating a regional aquatic facility in the Leumeah precinct .
+Based on the NSW People Places benchmarks, the city wide library should accommodate 5,084 sqm of floorspace - The Leumean sports precinct is already a regional sports precinct.
+It is recommended that to improve its regional offer, the Gordon Fetterplace aquatic centre be developed as part of the Leumeah precinct with a district aquatic and recreational facility at Menangle Park.